ah100101/Give-Better-Archived/README.md

 GraphCMS is utilized for providing a CMS for static labels and non-user provided content for the application

-Firebase it utilized for NoSQL databases (realtime and storage), authentication as a service, and analytics
+Firebase it utilized for a realtime NoSQL database, asset storage, authentication as a service, and analytics

 ## Build Setup